 Very few Camerata concerts have been performed in the same place, and the ensemble enjoys playing in both conventional venues and unusual ones.
-Previous venues have included the Atkinson Recital Hall, the Newman Center Church, First Presbyterian Church in Las Cruces, First United Methodist Church in El Paso, La Viña Winery, the Good Samaritan Auditorium, a handful of public schools, and several intimate house concerts.
-Because of COVID-19, we are currently only performing driveway serenades.
+Previous venues have included the Atkinson Recital Hall, the Newman Center Church, First Presbyterian Church in Las Cruces, First United Methodist Church in El Paso, La Viña Winery, the Good Samaritan Auditorium, Growing With Sara Farm (in Socorro, TX), Devasthali Hall, Pioneer Women's Park, a handful of public schools, and several intimate house concerts.
+Camerata also performs several high-quality virtual concerts each year.

 How many people typically attend a Camerata performance?

 Depending on the venue, the Camerata typically draws between 100 and 300 people to attend its concerts.
 Turnout for large venues averages at about 250 people.

 How much does it cost to attend a Camerata concert?